Happy Fall Ya’ll! (sorry, had to say it)

 Moisturizer: A light lotion or a tinted moisturizer may be enough during the summer, but as the humidity levels drop, so does the oil production.
 We’re also turning the heat on in our houses and taking hot showers, which can also contribute to your skin drying out.
 Try adding a heavier cream or an oil into your regime, like The Everything Oil by Carter + Jane.

 Side note: When people hear the words “dry skin” and “try an oil” for some reason they walk right to their kitchen cupboards and pull out the coconut oil.
 Why?!?
 No. No, no, NO!
 Coconut oil belongs in baked goods, or, I suppose you can use it on your body, but it’s not a good facial moisturizer.
 It’s too heavy and it will clog your pores, among other things.
-If you’re using coconut oil on your face, just stop it.
+If you’re using coconut oil on your face, please stop.

 However, some oils are biocompatible with the skin's natural oil, and can work wonders for not only dry skin, but oily skin types, as well.
 Examples of face-safe oils are: jojoba, prickly pear seed, neroli, and tamanu.